britishgas-engineering/ember-appointment-slots-pickers/README.md

 We transferred _as is_ the components from a British Gas private addon, some of them consuming old javascript libraries that would helpfully be rewritten using ember-animation.

-You can choose to only pick up the components and dependencies you need from the suite using tree-shaking.
+## Compatibility

-* Ember.js v3.24 or above
+* Ember.js v4.4 or above
-* Ember CLI v3.24 or above
+* Ember CLI v4.4 or above
-* Node.js v12 or above
+* Node.js v14 or above

 At the time of writing, you can use any of the following children calendar components: